 All these questions are designed to see what type of teacher you are.
 You should try and answer using examples from previous experience and what you do day to day in your teaching.

-The answer will change depending on which question you answer but there are ways you can include a lot of the information in each of them.
+The answer will change depending on which question you answer, but there are ways you can include a lot of the information in each of them.

 A model answer could be something like this:

 "You will see me being an interactive teacher, either teaching the class as a whole at the front with differentiated questioning aimed at the class, or I will be working with a group or individual on the learning they are doing within the lesson.
-Guided writing is a great way for that group to push their levels on, and for the rest of the class to practice Independence."
+Guided writing is a great way for that group to push their levels on and for the rest of the class to practice Independence."

 A model answer could be something like:

-"First and foremost I plan my lessons to be interactive and fun.
-With students engaged in their learning then it is less likely any behaviour issues would arise in the first place.
-This is backed up with positive reinforcement of what I expect from the children in terms of behaviour and the effort they are putting into their work."
+"First and foremost, I plan my lessons to be interactive and fun.
+With students engaged in their learning then, it is less likely any behaviour issues would arise in the first place.
+This is backed up with positive reinforcement of what I expect from the children in terms of behaviour and the effort they are putting into their work.

 "Allowing children to feel good about what they have done is a great way to make sure they make the right decisions in terms of behaviour.
-So a well done in front of the class, or stop the class for them to show off their work and get applauded at the end or a massive praise from the teacher always puts a smile on their face.
+So a well done in front of the class, or stop the class for them to show off their work and get applauded at the end or massive praise from the teacher always puts a smile on their face.
 This is the attention children want.
-They want to feel good about themselves."
+They want to feel good about themselves.

 "Star of the day is something else I have used in the past with a number of rewards attached to it.
 One example was they could go and work in the roleplay area the next day with a friend, or they could choose a prize.
-A certificate went home with them too so they could show off to parents.
-Stickers are always a good way to promote good behaviour too, a small reward for being good."
+A certificate went home with them too so they could show off to their parents.
+Stickers are always a good way to promote good behaviour too, as a small reward for being good.

-"On top of this, a phone call home to say how brilliant their son or daughter has been always works wonders."
+"On top of this, a phone call home to say how brilliant their son or daughter has been always works wonders.

 Again this can take various guises but can be answered in similar ways.
 It is basically asking you to sell yourself and tell them what you are good at so they can see if you would help the school move on.
-Maybe they are looking for a music teacher as they lack that sort of expertise, maybe they are looking for a science teacher to lead the school forward in that area.
+Maybe they are looking for a music teacher as they lack that sort of expertise; maybe they are looking for a science teacher to lead the school forward in that area.

 Other questions they may ask are:

-- Would you be interested in doing an after school club?
+- Would you be interested in doing an after-school club?

 - Can you outline your strengths?

-Sell yourself here and if you tick the boxes then you are well on the way to earning yourself that new job you want.
+Sell yourself here, and if you tick the boxes, then you are well on the way to earning yourself that new job you want.